SOLAS-TTRPG/SOLAS/README.md

 ### Revitalizing Aura
 ***Concentration***

-*Range: 1 Tile*
+*Range: 3 Tiles*

-A creature of your choice that starts their turn within range recovers an additional stamina point.
-If they start their turn outside of the range, the aura fades and ends.
+When you use this trick, you focus on a willing creature of your choice.
+When it starts its turn within range, it recovers an additional stamina point.
+If it moves outside of your range, the aura fades and ends.

 ### Witch Bolt
 ***Concentration***